 Maintenance - Upland portions of plantings may be mowed with mechanical or hand held equipment during the first couple years to suppress annual and biennial weeds and promote seedling growth.
 Hand weeding is conducted in some smaller plantings to control weeds.
-Spot herbicide treatment may be used for perennial grasses such as reed canary grass, but it is important that aquatically certified herbicides be used.
+Spot herbicide treatment may be used for perennial weeds, but it is important that aquatic safe herbicides are used when applying next to water.
 Supplemental watering is often necessary on steep slopes to support the growth of trees and shrubs and herbaceous plant seedlings.
 A water truck with a fine spray nozzle may be needed to spray water from the top of steep slopes.
 Fencing or signage may be needed to minimize foot traffic as vegetation establishes.
-Streams are subject to changes over time so periotic monitoring is needed to ensure the future success of projects.
+Streams are subject to changes over time so periodic monitoring is needed to ensure the future success of projects.